mattbernst/wm-2/README.md

 uncompressed markup—in a little over 2.5 hours.
 The process scales roughly linearly with the size of Wikipedia and the number of machines available.*

 Now that this much computing power is easily purchased or rented as a single node, Hadoop isn't necessary.
-Removing the overhead of Hadoop means that even a single contemporary laptop can outdo this old Hadoop cluster.
-32 GB of heap space on one machine is faster than 120 GB spread across 30 machines.

-Reimplementing wikipediaminer in Scala probably limits outside contributions, but I am far more fluent in Scala than in Java.
+Reinterpreting wikipediaminer as Scala probably limits outside contributions, but I am far more comfortable in Scala than in Java.

 ## Licensing

 This is under the GPL v2 because the wikipediaminer code is too.
 Although I've directly copied only a little from the old code I have read it a lot, to the extent that this would probably count as a derivative work.
+This licensing may be technically incorrect (GPL v2 and Apache 2.0 don't mix, according to the FSF) but Milne's original also included Apache 2.0 code.